-Please submit this form by April 28, 2023 if you wish to complete an undergraduate thesis in the 2023-2024 academic year.
-The department will review applications and notify all applicants prior to course registration in July.
-Please reach out to Michelle Leone at firstname.lastname@example.org with any questions about this process or prerequisites.
+Please submit this form by April 28, 2023 if you wish to take one of the undergraduate research courses (4F07 or 4F27) in the 2023-2024 academic year.
+If you are looking for an independent project, you will consult with a faculty member first.
+Please reach out to Michelle Leone at email@example.com with any questions about this process or prerequisites.

 RECL 4F07 – Group Honours Research Project

 Analysis of research assumptions and methodologies in recreation and leisure studies for a group research project.